-(2) The court may order that the deposition be terminated or may limit its scope and manner as provided in subsection (c) of K.S.A.
-60-226, and amendments thereto.
+(2) Order.
+The court may order that the deposition be terminated or may limit its scope and manner as provided in K.S.A.
+60-226(c), and amendments thereto.
 If terminated, the deposition may be resumed only by order of the court where the action is pending.

-(3) The provisions of subsection (a) of K.S.A.
-60-237, and amendments thereto, apply to the award of expenses.
+(3) Award of expenses.
+The provisions of K.S.A.
+60-237(a), and amendments thereto, apply to the award of expenses.

-(e) (1) Unless waived by the deponent and by the parties, the deponent must be allowed 30 days after being notified by the officer that the transcript or recording is available in which:
+(e) Review by the witness; changes.
+(1) Review; statement of changes.
+Unless waived by the deponent and by the parties, the deponent must be allowed 30 days after being notified by the officer that the transcript or recording is available in which:

 (A) To review the transcript or recording; and